flyteorg/flytesnacks/docs/environment_setup.md

     basics.basic_workflow.my_wf
 ```

-Replace `<version>` with version from console UI, it may look something like `BLrGKJaYsW2ME1PaoirK1g==`
+Replace `<version>` with the base64-encoded version shown in the console UI,
+that looks something like `BLrGKJaYsW2ME1PaoirK1g==`.

 :::{tip}

-Running most of the examples in the **User Guide** only requires the default Docker image that ships with Flyte.
+Running most of the examples in the **User Guide** only requires the default
-Many examples in the {ref}`tutorials` and {ref}`integrations` section depend on additional libraries, `sklearn`,
+Docker image that ships with Flyte.
+Many examples in the {ref}`tutorials` and
+{ref}`integrations` section depend on additional libraries such as `sklearn`,
-`pytorch`, or `tensorflow`, which will not work with the default docker image used by `pyflyte run`.
+`pytorch`, or `tensorflow`, which will not work with the default docker image
+used by `pyflyte run`.

-These examples will explicitly show you which images to use for running these examples by passing in the docker
+These examples will explicitly show you which images to use for running these
-image you want to use with the `--image` option in `pyflyte run`.
+examples by passing in the docker image you want to use with the `--image`
+option in `pyflyte run`.
 :::

 🎉 Congrats!
 Now you can run all the examples in the {ref}`userguide` 🎉